CIS565-Fall-2017/Project1-CUDA-Flocking/README.md

 100000 | 303.2 | 185.2
 500000 | 97.8 | 35.3

-⋅⋅⋅Yes.
+Yes.
 When the boids' amount is huge, though 27 cells needs to iterates more neighbors, the number of boids needs to be interated is less, so a large amount of time of computing distance is saved.